Free ebook templates: 10 best sites to find them now

 10 websites to find ebook templates for free

-These websites provide free templates which you can fully customize to your taste and build your ebook design:
+These websites provide free templates that you can fully customize to your taste and build your ebook design:

 1. Canva